martinthomson/quic-tls/draft-thomson-quic-tls.md

 Alternative design:

 : We could easily forbid the use of KeyUpdate, which could limit the amount of data that a single connection is able to transfer.
-This limit is pretty big.
+This limit is pretty big, but maybe not big enough.

 Alternative design: